 Should You Use TheRA for an Unofficial Raspberry Pi 4 RetroPie Game Console?

-If you snagged a Raspberry Pi 4 with the intent of making a retro gaming arcade, The RetroArena's ROTT unofficial RetroPie release is probably the best Raspberry Pi 4 OS for most users.
-At the time of writing, there's no RetroPie project, Recalbox, or Batocera image available for the Raspberry Pi 4.
+If you snagged a Raspberry Pi 4 with the intent of making a retro gaming arcade, The RetroArena's ROTT unofficial RetroPie release is a good choice for many users.
+It's got a desktop environment that you can easily drop down to for combined retro gaming emulation and general web browsing.
 Lakka is a great choice, and initially user-friendly, but a better pick for power users.
+You also might consider using Batocera on the Raspberry Pi.
 While I keep referring to this as an unofficial RetroPie release, that's merely to distinguish it from the RetroPie Project's forthcoming Raspberry Pi 4 image.
 With its plug-and-play compatibility with existing RetroPie data, and flawless performance on the Raspberry Pi 4, this is hands-down the best retro gaming OS for the Pi 4 you can use.